 “So I’m guessing you aspire to become a bestselling author.
 Do you know what power is awarded to the greatest authors?”
-Even though no one was close enough to eavesdrop, Aileen hesitated to scan her surroundings, then reached into the left breast of her coat and pulled an object from her inventory in the sketchiest way possible.
+Even though no one was close enough to eavesdrop, Aileen paused to scan her surroundings, then reached into the left breast of her coat and pulled an object from her inventory in the sketchiest way possible.
 She revealed just enough for Kendra to recognize the spine of a book.
 Matte black, and if Kendra had to guess, there’d be a lotus on the cover.

 “Nah, Aileen, that’s not the Book of Life, is it?”

 “Again, exactly.
 It’s not the one I bound to Claudia, but she has one.
 She could resurrect herself in a flash if she wanted.
 All of us, both of our families, we’ve got a foot jammed in death’s door.”

 “So what you’re getting at is, there was no reason to have a funeral at all.”
 At this point Kendra was just spitballing.
 “Her ghost might come out, and she’d have multiple ways to resurrect herself.
 And even if her spirit doesn’t come back for a while, she’s got me, Hector, all her friends—come to think of it, so many mourners strengthening her connection to the physical world.
 There’s no way this is permanent.
 That’s what you’re saying?”